-- (a) The Notwithstanding any other provision of law, the amount appropriated as local funds in this act shall be increased by the amount the August 2020 or later revised of local recurring revenues included in the Chief Financial Officer's revenue estimates for Fiscal Year 2021 issued prior to January 1, 2021 that exceeds the revenue estimate of the Chief Financial Officer of the District of Columbia dated April 24, 2020; in an amount of upequal to \$50,000,000. the amount prescribed in subsection (b). - (b) TheOf the funds appropriated by this section, an amount sufficient to satisfy negotiated salary adjustments provided for covered employees shall be deposited in the Workforce Investment account Account, to be available, at the discretion of the Mayor, to be and expended to increase salaries or benefits otherwise frozen by satisfy collective bargaining agreements as set forth in the Balanced Budget and Financial Plan Freeze on Salary Schedules, Benefits, and Cost-of-Living Adjustments Act of 2020.
+- (a) The amount appropriated as local funds in this act shall be increased by the amount the August 2020 or later revised revenue estimate for Fiscal Year 2021 exceeds the revenue estimate of the Chief Financial Officer of the District of Columbia dated April 24, 2020, in an amount of up to \$50,000,000. - (b) The funds appropriated by this section shall be deposited in the Workforce Investment account, to be available, at the discretion of the Mayor, to be expended to increase salaries or benefits otherwise frozen by the Balanced Budget and Financial Plan Freeze on Salary Schedules, Benefits, and Cost-of-Living Adjustments Act of 2020.